sunary/sqlize/README.md

 ```

 * fields belong to embedded struct have the lowest order, except `primary key` always first
-* an embedded struct can not be pointer
+* an embedded struct can not be pointer, also support prefix: `sql:"prefix:base_"`

 ```golang
 type Base struct {